 Will you provide food and supplies?

 Yes!
 All food and supplies will be provided by Live Love Animal Rescue.
-Just let us know when you are running low and we can arrange for pick up or delivery.
+Just let us know when you are running low and we can arrange a supply pickup for you in Long Beach.
 Feel free to provide treats and if there are any questions, just reach out to our foster team.

 How long will I be expected to foster my dog?